Lake Norman: Long Sam

 The objective for a couple of local reporters and a photographer was simply to find a spot along the lake to observe and try to get the scoop on the new Duke Power Lake.
 Photographer Fletcher Davis came along with but amongst the densely forested spot they saw something unexpected.
 They found a girl described as "a statuesque young girl carved from the classical patterns of a Greek Goddess."
 In the Tom McKnight article for the Charlotte Observer, August 4, 1957, the men who find her describe the odd circumstances in which they stumbled upon her.
 Sam Fletcher described her as "A second Ava Gardener if one ever lived."
-The description of her in the Observer is objectifying calling her "primitive and savage" in her beauty.
+The description of her in the Observer called her "primitive and savage" in her beauty.
 A second column in the Observer, by Gary Davis, describes her as "a fairy tale, only real" and dubs her The Girl in Black.
 The comparisons for her didn't stop there however, as she was called a living Long Sam.
 Long Sam being a girl featured in a newspaper comic in the mid-50s that featured a country bumpkin placed in a non-bumpkin world.
 The comic created by Al Capp, featured a tall, voluptuous naïve mountain girl who was raised hidden from The comparison is due to her beauty and also the perception they had of her as a country bumpkin.
 The girl herself is named Jimmy but due to one of her brothers later being named Jim, she is now called Dorothy, Dorothy Brown.
 What she wants more than anything however is high school education, since she said, "You can't be anybody without a high school education."
 Here the contrast between her and the caricature can be seen, she is not some naïve girl but rather someone striving for being someone greater.
 Her goal was all about being somebody, particularly education.
 The column caught national attention with the Associated Press releasing article with titles like "the Backwoods Beauty", "Nature Girl" and "Long Sam."
 Dorothy Brown, the girl in the photograph, became a national sensation.
 She was invited to New York City by Ed Sullivan and made the trip with the photographer and writer of the original article.
 Life magazine called her a "living doll" and "Carolina prototype for Long Sam, heroine of the Al Capp cartoon."
 Ultimately Dorothy took the $1000 from her appearance on Ed Sullivan and returned.
 She took the opportunity for education and graduated with a degree in education from the Woman's College of the University of North Carolina.
 McKnight and Davis said, "If she hadn't been by the well that day, if Duke Power hadn't planned the lake; who's to say what would have happened."
 The photograph captured a sweet, young girl who just wanted an education.
 After her fade from the limelight, she ultimately achieved her dreams.
 This type of story is all based around the development of the lake.
 The lake, currently almost all owned by Duke in the 1950s was needed by the company for a project.
 The project announced in the 1950s was for building a dam where Gen. William Lee Davidson was killed.
 The whole reason this photo occurred was due to the expansion on the lake by Duke in this period.
 The land around the lake was vastly underdeveloped and many different groups of people inhabited the Lake region.
 Long Sam exists in an in between of time periods where the lake was starting to prosper but only around the locals.